davetayls/-/README.md

-# ★ Responsive Grid System
+# bs Responsive Grid System

 This began as a bit of an experiment but is proving to be quite useful.